Picture of Stori Smith

 Sources of Hope

 Another source of hope lives in southern African game parks where, under effective conservation-oriented management, local giraffe populations are trending up.
-If enough people notice giraffe population decline elsewhere and act on behalf of these iconic giants, perhaps the entire species can begin to recover.
+If enough people notice giraffe population decline and act on behalf of these iconic giants, perhaps the entire species can begin to recover.

 Do your part to support giraffes!
 Learn more about SAFE Worldwide’s anti-poaching efforts and spread the word.